-The Manchester Grammar School (MGS) is the largest independent day school for boys in the United Kingdom (ages 7–18) and is located in Manchester, England.
-Founded in the 16th century as a free grammar school, it was formerly adjacent to Manchester Parish Church (later Manchester Cathedral) until 1931 when it moved to its present 28-acre site at Fallowfield.
-In accordance with its founder's wishes, MGS has remained a predominantly academic school and belongs to the Headmasters' and Headmistresses' Conference.
+The Manchester Grammar School (MGS) in Manchester, England, is the largest independent day school for boys in the United Kingdom.
+Founded in 1515 as a free grammar school next to Manchester Parish Church, it moved in 1931 to its present site at Rusholme.
+In accordance with its founder's wishes, MGS remains a predominantly academic school and belongs to the Headmasters' and Headmistresses' Conference.
 In the post-war period, MGS was a direct-grant grammar school.
 It chose to become an independent school in 1976 after the Labour government abolished the Direct Grant System.
-Fees for 2012–2013 were £10,545 per annum.DbPedia
+Fees for 2016–2017 were £11,970 per annum.DbPedia

 Commemorated on 1 plaque